 It’s best to try rock climbing shoes on before buying to make sure they have the proper fit.
 The right fit should be tight without being painful.
-With that said, it takes time to getting used to rock climbing shoes because of its design.
+With that said, it takes time to get used to rock climbing shoes because of its design.
 Being curved at the toe knuckles results in better performance.

 Sizing also differs among brands.
 This is why trying on is a smart thing to do.
 The consumer’s normal shoe size may not be their rock climbing shoe size.
 Try on lots of pairs from various brands see which feel the best.

 The materials used also varies.
-Some shoes feature leather or synthetic uppers, while some have a “lined leather” that is a combination of both.
+Some shoes feature a leather or synthetic uppers, while some have a “lined leather” that is a combination of both.
 Unlined leather shoes have the most stretch.
 The outsole is also important.
 This is the rubber part that touches the rock.
 The rubber varies in thickness.
 The thicker the sole, the less sensitivity or ability to feel like rock.
 Thinner soles are generally better suited for more experienced climbers.

 Q: How do you break in rock climbing shoes?

-A: Make sure the shoe fits correctly to avoid pain and reduce break in time.
+A: Make sure the shoe fits correctly to avoid pain and reduce break-in time.

 Q: How should rock climbing shoes fit?

 A: Rock climbing shoes should be snug and feel secure on the foot.
 It should not be painful to wear.
-Walk about with the shoes to stretch them a bit.
+Walkabout with the shoes to stretch them a bit.
 Place each shoe in a ziplock bag and leave in the freezer overnight.
 Let them thaw and repeat if necessary.

 Q: Why are rock climbing shoes curled?